 Vincent A. Cicirello, Ph.D.

 Dr. Vincent A. Cicirello is a Professor of Computer Science at Stockton University, where he has been a faculty member since .
 He is among the founding faculty of Stockton University's Behavioral Neuroscience program, an interdisciplinary undergraduate minor first offered in ; and he is also affiliated with Stockton University's Data Science and Strategic Analytics Masters program.
 His research interests include artificial intelligence, evolutionary computation, swarm intelligence, and computational intelligence.
 He was elevated to IEEE Senior Member in 2021, designated an ACM Senior Member in 2011, received the 2005 AAAI Outstanding Paper award, and was nominated for the 2006 GECCO Best Genetic Algorithm Track award.
 He received a U.S. Patent in 2010, and has published over 50 journal and conference publications.
-He is a member of AAAI (Life member), ACM (Senior Member), ACM SIGCSE, ACM SIGAI, ACM SIGEVO, CCSC, IEEE, IEEE Computer Society, IEEE Computational Intelligence Society, and SIAM.
+He is a member of AAAI (Life member), ACM (Senior Member), ACM SIGCSE, ACM SIGAI, ACM SIGEVO, CCSC, EAI, IEEE (Senior Member), IEEE Computer Society, IEEE Computational Intelligence Society, and SIAM.

 Prior to joining the Stockton University faculty, Dr. Cicirello worked as a Research Scientist for Drexel University (-) at Drexel's Applied Communications and Information Networking (ACIN) Center in Camden, NJ as part of an interdisciplinary team from Drexel's Computer Science Department and Electrical Engineering Department developing the Secure Wireless Agent Testbed.
 During a sabbatical from Stockton University, Dr. Cicirello collaborated with Drexel's Geometric and Intelligent Computing Laboratory (GICL), as a Visiting Associate Professor, on research related to digital engineering data management.